absorb-it/logseq-plugin-transfer-journal-todos/README.md

 ## Building yourself

-  * pnpm Install  // will download required libraries
+  * pnpm install  // will download required libraries
   * pnpm build    // will check the software
   * pnpm prod     // will produce release files